fonsecagabriella/data_science/course_tableau/01_vis_diabetes.md

 Change the title of the color scale legend to “% of Patients per Medical Specialty”

 Add the rows grand total by clicking in the Analysis menu, then going to Totals, and selecting Show Row Grand Totals

+## Dashboard: Diabetes

+- Right next to the “New Worksheet” button, there is a “New Dashboard” button.
+Click on it to create a new empty dashboard.
+Rename the dashboard to “Readmissions and Diagnoses”

+- They want to raise awareness of readmissions regarding diabetes, so they want to display the dashboard as a part of their webpage.
+They want you to use 800x800px space showing the two plots.
+Go to the dashboard tab on the right hand side and select size.
+Use the “Webpage Embedded (800 x 800)” setting.

+- Add plots to the dashboard
+    - Drag and drop the “Readmissions by Age” sheet to the dashboard.
+Make sure that “tiled” is selected in the bottom left corner.

+    - Drag and drop the “Diagnoses” sheet to the bottom part of the dashboard.
+Make sure that “tiled” is selected in the bottom left corner, so that the area is automatically split in two halves for each plot.

+- Customize the dashboard: Add filters
+    - Go to the “Readmissions by Age” worksheet (this will temporarily take you off the dashboard).
+Add a new filter to it: “Gender”.
+    - Go back to the dashboard and add the filter to the dashboard.
+    - Click on the “Readmissions by Age” chart on the dashboard so that additional options appear in the top right corner.
+    - Click the arrow and select “Gender” from the “Filters” menu.
+The filter should appear on the right side of the charts.

+    - Now the filter only filters the data in the top chart, but not in the bottom one.
+Make the filter work for both charts.

+    - Click on the filters on the right.
+Similarly as when clicking on a chart, additional options appear on the right side.

+    - Click on the arrow down and select “All Using Related Data Sources” from the “Apply to Worksheets” menu.

+    - Use the charts as a filter, so when a user clicks on the data, the other chart is filtered to only show this data.
+For example when a user selects a certain diagnosis, the top chart would show the readmissions data only for the selected diagnosis or when a user selects an age group on the top chart, the diagnosis would be shown only for that age group.

+    - Click on the “Diagnosis” chart on the dashboard so that additional options appear in the top right corner.

+    - Click on the “Use as Filter” button (with a filter icon) to make this chart a filter.

+    - Repeat the same for the “Readmissions by Age” chart.

+- Add a text box
+    - As you investigate the data by clicking on different age brackets in the top chart, you notice that the diagnoses drastically differ between the age brackets.
+You decide to add a text annotation to acknowledge your findings.

+    - Create a text box to the left of the “Diagnosis” chart.

+    - Find “Text” on the bottom left hand side and drag it to the dashboard.
+Make sure you first select “Floating” in the bottom left corner.

+    - Add the following text to the text box: `Heart failure is the most common diagnosis, but it only becomes number one for patients above the age of 70.`

+    - Make the text size 11 and bold the important words.